 The teacher’s expertise in content should be a big part of the equation of effective teaching and learning.
 Moreover, instructional delivery itself is an important factor to be considered.

-Because aside from the welcoming attitude of the teacher in the classroom, his/her mastery of the subject matter being taught is one of the keys to a successful learning environment.
+Because aside from the welcoming attitude of teachers in the classroom, their mastery of the subject matter being taught is one of the keys to a successful learning environment.

 Great teachers amplify effective ways of how to conduct their lessons to make them very interesting to students.
 Certainly, these teachers promote interaction in the classroom that helps students acquire knowledge and skills in an enjoyable and interesting manner.

-5. We need teachers who are adaptive to sustainable change in education.
+5. Great teachers are adaptive to sustainable change in education.

 Sticking to one pedagogy all the time for years is dread.
 Effective teaching isn’t like that.